Candied Yams Recipe is for old fashioned candied sweet potatoes made with corn syrup, butter and flavoring like Grandma made.

 They are delicious with Ham, Chicken, Turkey or BBQ Pork.

-Confused whether it's Yams?
-The truth is... there are two types of sweet potatoes; one type is lighter colored with a drier, somewhat mealy texture.
+Confused whether they are Yams?
+The truth is... there are two types of sweet potatoes; one type is lighter colored which is drier and has a somewhat mealy texture.

 The true yam is an entirely different vegetable in the United States that is imported from another country and is hard to find.

 The U. S. Department Of Agriculture requires labels listing Yams to also state they are Sweet Potatoes, when that is exactly what they actually are.

 Wash potatoes and place in a medium saucepan.